Opioid Antidote Can Save Lives, But Deciding When To Use It Can Be Challenging

 It's important to make sure someone is actually overdosing before giving naloxone, she said.

 A person might be nodding out, coming in and out of consciousness.
 "The big thing to keep in mind with that person is, are they breathing?" she said.
 "How does their color look?
-So they'll start to get pale, grey – depending on the complexion, blue."
+So they'll start to get pale, gray – depending on the complexion, blue."

 Now, with the increased presence of fentanyl in the drug supply, Herens said the signs of an overdose are even more varied.
 Fentanyl often causes muscle spasms, or locked jaws in addition to the traditional signs she described.